sal55/langs/MLang.md/readme.md

 While the languages largely do the same things, mine varies in significant ways:

-* Algol-style syntax without braces and without begin-end either (which are as bad as braces)
+* Algol-style syntax without braces and without begin-end either (which are as bad as braces), and largely semi-colon free.
+So uncluttered
 * Case-insensitive syntax
 * 1-based indexing with option to use 0-based or N-based
 * Module scheme